laassiliawissal/IoT-Starter/README.md

 {image}

 # 5. Gather and Visualize Sensor Data into IBM IoT Platform:
+you can follow the steps bellow or you can follow this tutorial: https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-gather-visualize-analyze-iot-data
   ## 5.1.
 Lunch ibm IoT Platform
   Go back to the ibm dashboard -> cloud Foundary Apps -> your app name -> connections -> select the IoT Platform within the App -> Click on lunch button.
   {image}

-  5.2. create device type
+  ## 5.2. create device type
   From the IoT Platform homepage select Add Device Type -> choose Device -> give a name -> click -> next -> Done.
   {}

-  5.3. create device
+  ## 5.3. create device
   From the IoT Platform HomePage click on Browse menu -> click on Add Device -> Select Device type you just created -> give a device ID -> add Authentification Token -> Done

-  5.4.
+  ## 5.4.
 Send Data to your New Created Device
   Copy your device Id and Device type, and Go back to Node-Red Flow Editor, doucle click on 'Send temp sensor data to IBM IoT Platform'    node and update the node info :

    Authentication: Bluemix Service